As law enforcement officials gather more information about the deadly crime spree, they're providing more details.

-Just before 2 p.m., a U of C student was shot and killed in a parking garage of the Regent Park apartment complex in the 5300 block of S. East End Avenue, according to police and school officials.
+Just before 2 p.m.
+Saturday, a U of C student was shot and killed in a parking garage of the Regent Park apartment complex in the 5000-block of South East End Avenue, according to police and school officials.

 The university put out a statement saying, "This is deeply painful news for the University community and our South Side neighborhood.
 The University will provide support for members of our community affected by this incident."

-Minutes later a few blocks away, a person entered the vestibule of an apartment building in the 4900 block of S. East End Avenue and asked to use a phone before opening fire, according to CPD.
+Minutes after Fan was killed, a few blocks away, a person entered the vestibule of an apartment building in the 4900-block of South East End Avenue and asked to use a phone before opening fire, according to CPD.

 Chicago police provide update on shooting spree

 "He proceeded to walk into the building, and I think she told him he had to leave the building and then he shot her.
 So then she began to run and he shot her again," said a neighbor who didn't want to be identified.

 A 77-year-old woman who was inside the building retrieving mail was also shot, CPD said.

 One woman, who was struck in the chest, was taken to University of Chicago Medical Center where she was pronounced dead, police said.
 The other woman was taken to the same hospital in critical condition.

 Neighbors said the woman killed was the longtime doorwoman at the complex.

 "She was a good person.
 She has two kids that I know of," the neighbor said.